 Some people ask why God did not tell us the source of this light.
 However, if God told us everything, we would have so many books we would not have time to read them.
 God has given us all the information we need to come to the right conclusions about the things that really matter.13

 Like Dr. Whitcomb, Ken takes Scripture as written and believes that it teaches a localized and temporary light source for the light of days 1–3.
-There is no hint of God repurposing this light source material as the sun on day 4.
-Although Ken does not specifically say that the day 1–3 light source was done away with, that was not the thrust of his article, which was to highlight that Genesis 1 and 2 clearly teaches a literal 6-day creation week, with God resting on the seventh day.
+There is no hint of God repurposing this light source material as the sun on day four.
+Although Ken does not specifically say that the day 1–3 light source was done away with, that was not the thrust of his article, which was to highlight that Genesis 1 and 2 clearly teaches a literal six-day creation week, with God resting on the seventh day.

 As can be seen from the small sampling above, there are numerous views on this subject, and all of them are based on accepting the Bible as the ultimate authority and then using theological inference from Scripture alone to develop an explanation for that which Scripture does not specifically state.
 Ultimately, we must admit that Scripture doesn’t satisfy our curiosity on this question, but leaves us free to put forth possible explanations, as long as we acknowledge that we cannot dogmatically assert our favored hypothesis as “fact.”

-it is logical for the light on days 1–3 to be created light from a source(s) that no longer exists or isn’t used as such any longer.
+It is logical for the light on days 1–3 to be created light from a source(s) that no longer exists or isn’t used as such any longer.

 Creation week was a unique week of Divine work, so we think it is logical for the light on days 1–3 to be created light from a source(s) that no longer exists or isn’t used as such any longer.
 Light itself is physical and part of creation (existing within space-time).
 The rest of the creation week, there is no question with the “Let there be”s enacting creative entities in the physical world since Genesis 1:2 shifts our focus specifically to the earth and the physical space/time/matter universe in which it sits.